QuickBirdEng/FlippingNotch/README.md

         }) { _ in

-            // Snapshot the collectionView cell
+            // Snapshot the collectionView cell.
-            let item = self.collectionView.cellForItem(at: IndexPath(row: 0, section: 0))
+            // It is easier to deal with an image of the cell than the cell itself
-            animatableView.image = item?.snapshotImage()
+            // This is the reason why animatableView is an UIImageView and not a UIView. let item = self.collectionView.cellForItem(at: IndexPath(row: 0, section: 0)) animatableView.image = item?.snapshotImage()